popzelife/Okra/README.md

 # What is Okra ?
 Okra is an open source, free and multi-plateform tool for teams and individual willing to friendly track their OKR: Objectives and Key Results.
-If you want to learn more about OKR you can have a look at that [https://github.com/domenicosolazzo/awesome-okr](awesome git repo).
+If you want to learn more about OKR you can have a look at that [awesome git repo](https://github.com/domenicosolazzo/awesome-okr).
 There is already a bunch of tools to manage OKR but they all come with a price and tend to be difficult to use for small team.

 ![Galaxy map](http://popzelife.me/index/okra/galaxy-map.png)

 The aim of Okra is to help people managing their own time with more effeciency connecting with each other, still freely.
 This tool is first designed for the Mozillian community.
-You can discussed the development here: [link soon].
+You can discussed the development here: [Mozilla Discourse Topic](https://discourse.mozilla-community.org/t/okra-managing-objectives-and-key-results/8806).

 # As spicy as...